MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-quickstart.md

 At this point, your bot is running locally.
 Next, start the emulator and then connect to your bot in the emulator:

-1. Type `http://localhost:port-number/api/messages` into the address bar, where **port-number** matches the port number shown in the browser where your application is running.
+1. Create a new bot configuration.
+Type `http://localhost:port-number/api/messages` into the address bar, where **port-number** matches the port number shown in the browser where your application is running.

-2. Click **Connect**.
+2. Click **Save and connect**.
 You won't need to specify **Microsoft App ID** and **Microsoft App Password**.
 You can leave these fields blank for now.
 You'll get this information later when you [register your bot](~/bot-service-quickstart-registration.md).

 > [!TIP]
 > In the example shown above, the application is running on port number **3979**, so the emulator address would be set to: `http://localhost:3979/api/messages`.